-- (b) how that matter relates to the functions of the employee making the application; - (c) the lawyer (or law firm) who is to be asked to provide the legal representation; - (d) the nature of legal representation to be sought (such as advice, representation in court and the preparation of a document); - (e) an estimated cost of the legal representation; - (f) why it is in the interests of the City for payment to be made; and - (g) if the matter relates to comments alleged to be defamatory: - (i) details of the comments; - (ii) when, by whom and the manner in which the comments were made; - (iii) whether the person making the request has given a concerns statement to the person alleged to have made the comments; and - (iv) whether the person alleged to have made the comment has made an offer to make amends. - 3.3 The application is to contain a declaration by the applicant that he or she has acted in good faith and has not acted unlawfully or in a way that constitutes improper conduct in relation to the matter to which the application relates. - 3.4 As far as possible, the application is to be made before commencement of the legal representation to which the application relates. - 3.5.
-The application is to be accompanied by a signed written statement by the applicant that he or she: - (a) has read, and understands, the terms of this policy; - (b) acknowledges that any approval of legal representation costs is conditional on the repayment provisions of clause 7 and any other conditions to which the approval is subject; - (c) undertakes to repay to the City any legal representation costs in accordance with the provisions of clause 7. - 3.6 In relation to clause 3.5(c), when a person is to be in receipt of such monies the person should sign a document which requires repayment of those monies to the local government as may be required by the local government and the terms of the policy. - 3.7 An application (other than an application by an employee that is concluded in accordance with clause 4.1 or an application by the CEO or General Counsel), is to be accompanied by a report prepared by the CEO for consideration by the council. - 3.8 An application by the CEO or General Counsel is to be accompanied by a report prepared by the Director, Corporate Services for consideration by the council.
+- (f) why it is in the interests of the City for payment to be made; and - (g) if the matter relates to comments alleged to be defamatory: - (i) details of the comments; - (ii) when, by whom and the manner in which the comments were made; - (iii) whether the person making the request has given a concerns statement to the person alleged to have made the comments; and - (iv) whether the person alleged to have made the comment has made an offer to make amends. - 3.4 The application is to contain a declaration by the applicant that he or she has acted in good faith and has not acted unlawfully or in a way that constitutes improper conduct in relation to the matter to which the application relates. - 3.5 As far as possible, the application is to be made before commencement of the legal representation to which the application relates. - 3.6.
+The application is to be accompanied by a signed written statement by the applicant that he or she: - (a) has read, and understands, the terms of this policy; - (b) acknowledges that any approval of legal representation costs is conditional on the repayment provisions of clause 7 and any other conditions to which the approval is subject; - (c) undertakes to repay to the City any legal representation costs in accordance with the provisions of clause 7. - 3.7 In relation to clause 3.5(c), when a person is to be in receipt of such monies the person should sign a document which requires repayment of those monies to the local government as may be required by the local government and the terms of the policy. - 3.8 An application (other than an application by an employee that is concluded in accordance with clause 4.1 or an application by the CEO or General Counsel), is to be accompanied by a report prepared by the CEO for consideration by the council. - 3.9 An application by the CEO or General Counsel is to be accompanied by a report prepared by the Director, Corporate Services for consideration by the council.